Yasutoshi Miura

 Yasutoshi Miura (三浦 泰年, Miura Yasutoshi) is a Japanese former football player and manager.
-He is currently the manager of the club Atletico Suzuka.
 He played for the Japan national team.
 He is the older brother of Kazuyoshi Miura.

 Club career

 Miura was born in Shizuoka on 15 July 1965.
 After graduating from Shizuoka Gakuen High School, through Brazilian club Santos, he joined Yomiuri (later Verdy Kawasaki) in 1986.
 The club won the champions in Japan Soccer League 3 times, JSL Cup 1 times and Emperor's Cup 2 times.
 In Asia, the club also won 1987 Asian Club Championship.
 In 1992, moved to new club Shimizu S-Pulse based in his local Shizuoka in 1992.
 In 1996, he returned to Verdy Kawasaki.
 The club won 1996 Emperor's Cup.
 However his opportunity for play has decreased, he moved to Avispa Fukuoka in 1999.
 He played as regular player at the club.
 However the club was relegated to J2 League in 2001 and he moved to Vissel Kobe in 2002.
 He retired at the age of 38 in 2003.